Przewodziszowice – castle

 Current state

-To this day, remains remnants of the circumferential walls of about 26 meters long, visible from the south-east side.
-Admission to the castle area is free, but there is no entrance to the rock spur.
+Remnants of the upper ward walls with a total length of approximately 26 meters have been preserved.
+The lower section of the eastern tower house is visible, along with a buttress visible from the south.
+Admission to the castle grounds is free, but there is no designated entrance to the outcrop.

 bibliography: